mkropat/jumpapp/README.md

     Usage: jumpapp [OPTION]...
 COMMAND [ARG]...

     Jump to (focus) the existing window for an application, if it's running.
-    Otherwise, launch COMMAND (with opitonal ARGs) to start the application.
+    Otherwise, launch COMMAND (with optional ARGs) to start the application.

     Options:
       -r -- cycle through windows in reverse order
-      -f -- force COMMAND to launch if process found but no windows found -m -- if a single window is already open and in focus - minimize it -n -- do not fork into background when launching COMMAND -p -- always launch COMMAND when ARGs passed (see Argument Passthrough in man page)
+      -f -- force COMMAND to launch if process found but no windows found -m -- if a single window is already open and in focus - minimize it -n -- do not fork into background when launching COMMAND -N -- don't launch if no window is found
+      -p -- always launch COMMAND when ARGs passed (see Argument Passthrough in man page)
       -L -- list matching windows for COMMAND and quit